stefanbemelmans/advanced-react-component-practice/README.md

 * Search for the name of the component you are attempting to make
 * This will indicate where the component should start and end
 * Cut out the code between the comments and put in its own file
+* Create .js files for each component.
+Make sure to name it the same as the component.

 ### Components
 * TopNav (already made)